zeebe-io/enhancements/ZEP000-prevent-ood.md

 When exporter is slow or not available, it prevents the broker from taking snapshot and compacting the log.
 Eventually the broker goes out of disk space.
 This ZEP proposes a solution to prevent the broker from reaching a non-recoverable state.
 When the exporter is healthy again, the broker should be able to compact the log eventually.

 The broker's strategy to prevent out of disk space is as follows.
-When the broker's disk space usage goes above a threshold
+When the broker's disk space usage goes above a threshold, it will
   * Reject client requests
   * Stop generating internal events
 	  * Reject commands from other partitions